ducky4life/ns-cardfinder/README.md

 # Usage

-1. fill puppet.csv with your puppets
+1. fill puppet.csv with the nations
 2. enter your nation name in main.py
 3. run main.py (`py main.py` in the terminal)
 4. choose if you would like to get the id in a text file (press enter), or a csv file in `nation,id` format (type csv)